Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-The Salvation Army near by receives food donations and passes on to the less fortunate.
+Lots of food waste, especially fruit and veg that just doesn’t look ideal

 Helpful Report

-What are three words that describe the activities in this kit? eye opening memorable
+What are three words that describe the activities in this kit?
+Interesting informative interactive

 How effective was the resource in fostering critical thinking about food waste issues?